Crazy Horse

 Crazy Horse Memorial is a monument in the Black Hills carved out of the granite of Thunderhead Mountain.
 Construction began with the first blasts in 1948, removing 10 tons of rock from the mountain.

-We are often asked when Crazy Horse Memorial will be finished.
-There is no set a date for completion, and it could take 50-100 years to complete.
+We are often asked when Crazy Horse will be finished.
+There is no set date for completion, and it could take 50-100 years to complete.
 Seeing the largest monument in the world in progress is fascinating.
+Maybe when they've finished Crazy Horse Memorial, it will be returned to the Lakota.
+You never know!

 Crazy Horse Memorial Photos

-Crazy Horse progress may seem slow, but this is a privately funded project.
+The progress may seem slow, but this is a privately funded project.
 No government money is involved.
-The project on Thunderhead Mountain has no completion date set.
+The project on Thunderhead Mountain has yet to set a completion date.
+How long will Crazy Horse Memorial take to finish?
+Nobody knows.

-Chief Henry Standing Bear asked Korczak Ziolkowski to sculpt Crazy Horse in the Black Hills after Mount Rushmore was completed.
-Korczak passed away in 1980, leaving his wife Ruth and family to complete the project.
+Chief Henry Standing Bear asked Polish Immigrant Korczak Ziolkowski to sculpt the memorial in the Black Hills after Mount Rushmore was completed.
+Unfortunately, Korczak passed away in 1980, leaving his wife Ruth and family to complete the project.

-During Season, you can visit the Native American Artist in Residency, or see Living Treasures, Storytellers, Performers or a Talking Circle.
-Crazy Horse Memorial has a restaurant called Laughing Water, which is open 9:00 AM to 4:00 PM during season.
+During the Season, you can visit the Native American Artist in Residency or see Living Treasures, Storytellers, Performers, or a Talking Circle.
+Crazy Horse Memorial has a restaurant called Laughing Water, which is open from 9:00 AM to 4:00 PM during the season.

 Crazy Horse Memorial Activites